-- Polarized plugs (one prong is wider than the other) require polarized outlets. - Three-prong plugs require outlets with three holes to properly ground the plug. - Never force a plug into an outlet when it will not fit. - If a fuse blows or a circuit breaker trips, do not just replace or reset it.
+- Polarized plugs (one prong is wider than the other) require polarized outlets. - Three-prong plugs require outlets with three holes to properly ground the plug. - Never force a plug into an outlet when it will not fit. - If a fuse blows or trips a circuit, do not just replace it.
 Find out what is overloading the system, and correct the problem.
-If the overload is not readily apparent, have a licensed electrician check out the circuit.